andreasvarga/PeriodicMatrices.jl/README.md

 A discrete-time periodic matrix can be specified in the following forms:

 - periodic matrix time series with time-varying dimensions with uniform time grid
-- periodic matrix time series with time-varying dimesnions with non-uniform time grid
+- periodic matrix time series with time-varying dimensions with non-uniform time grid
 - periodic matrix time series with constant dimensions with uniform time grid
 - periodic matrix time series with constant dimensions with non-uniform time grid

-For a periodic matrix `A(t)` of period `T` it is not assumed that `T` is the minimum value which satisfies the periodicity condition `A(t) = A(t+T)` for all values of `t`.
+For a periodic matrix `A(t)` of period `T` it is _not_ assumed that `T` is the minimum value which satisfies the periodicity condition `A(t) = A(t+T)` for all values of `t`.
 To describe matrices having multiple periods, a subperiod `Tsub := T/n` can be defined, such that `A(t) = A(t+Tsub)`, for all `t`.
 This allows a substantial memory saving for some classes of periodic representations.

+Several operations on periodic matrices are implemented, such as, inversion, transposing, norms, derivative/shifting, trace.
-Moreover, all operations with periodic matrices allow different, but commensurate, periods/subperiods.
+All operations with two periodic matrices such as addition/substraction, multiplication, horizontal/vertical concatenation, block-diagonal appending, allow different, but commensurate, periods/subperiods.

+Functions are provided to compute the characteristic multipliers and characteristic exponents of periodic matrices, using methods based on the periodic Schur decomposition of matrix products or structure exploitung fast algorithms.
+These functions are instrumental to apply [Floquet theory](https://en.wikipedia.org/wiki/Floquet_theory) to study the properties of solutions of various classes of differential equations (Mathieu, Hill, Meissner) and the stability of linear periodic systems (see [PeriodicSystems](https://github.com/andreasvarga/PeriodicSystems.jl) package).